 If a surgeon does a resection that would otherwise be within the scope of these standards, but does not know it is cancer at the time of the resection, and the resection ends up being cancer, do the standards apply to this case?

-If the cancer is unknown at the time of surgery, then the case is not included in the scope of these standards.
+If the cancer is unknown prior to surgery, then the case is not included in the scope of these standards.